Bennotsi-MTG/Doomsday-Codex/basics.md

 1 one generic mana
 BBB means three black mana
 1UU means two blue mana and one generic mana
+X means a variable value of any generic mana

 Consider the following example of a Doomsday pile in this notation:
 ```
 -> IU, LED, GP, LED, BW(ToA) BBB+1UU (6) 8 Storm
 ```
 This means that IU is the top card and BW is the bottom card.
-BBB+1UU represents the mana cost, (6) is the converted mana cost.
+BBB+1UU represents the mana cost, (6) is the total converted mana cost required to complete the pile.
 8 Storm represents the amount of storm that executing this pile will generate, this includes the Doomsday you've cast to create this pile as well as the Tendrils of Agony (including the non-copy original spell) at the end of the pile.
 The original Tendrils is included for simplicity, because we simply count to ten if we want to cause 20 lifeloss.
 I will frequently leave out the wish target for BW at the end of the pile, because it is obvious that it is used for Tendrils of Agony.

 ## Basic Doomsday Piles